CPU Scheduling in Operating System

 CPU scheduling is a process that allows one process to use the CPU while the execution of another process is on hold(in waiting state) due to unavailability of any resource like I/O etc, thereby making full use of CPU.
 The aim of CPU scheduling is to make the system efficient, fast and fair.

 Whenever the CPU becomes idle, the operating system must select one of the processes in the ready queue to be executed.
 The selection process is carried out by the short-term scheduler (or CPU scheduler).
 The scheduler selects from among the processes in memory that are ready to execute and allocates the CPU to one of them.

 Another component involved in the CPU scheduling function is the Dispatcher.
 The dispatcher is the module that gives control of the CPU to the process selected by the short-term scheduler.
 This function involves:

 The dispatcher should be as fast as possible, given that it is invoked during every process switch.
-The time it takes for the dispatcher to stop one process and start another running is known as the dispatch latency.
+The time taken by the dispatcher to stop one process and start another process is known as the Dispatch Latency.
 Dispatch Latency can be explained using the below figure: